Friday, September 29, 2017

 Anxiety comes with the task.
 The level varies from high to lower but never leaves.
 How can you not worry?
 Our years bring pains and disappointments that we hated.
 How can we not wish to isolate our child…the focus of our lives…from all the difficulties that living has?
 Of course it is impossible.
 Of course the hard times builds strength.
 Of course overcoming failures builds character.
 And we wish these things for our son…but…does it have to be as hard on him as it was on us.

 Parents sign on to an important obligation.
 I wish all parents recognized that.
 But we didn’t know what it meant…really.
 No one does.
-So that even now, twenty-three years later, we struggle unsure of our role.
+So that even now, twenty-nine years later, we struggle unsure of our role.
 We learn by doing, but we had been fortunate to have had good parents, so our tool chest has a few helpful pieces.
 Yet the world is in flux.
 And so we wonder, doubt ourselves constantly as we trudge onward, one day at a time.

 Does it get easier?
 Yes and no. Perhaps the load seems lighter because we have carried so long.
 Perhaps the years have hardened our nerve endings.
 Perhaps we force ourselves to give a little space…then a little more…hoping our young bird flies true.
 But we continue to worry that lessons we have taught have “stuck”.
 That the moral code that holds our life together…the very base of it at least, resides within his heart.
 For truth can be shown…but I don’t believe it can be taught…it has to be felt to become real.
 And what is obvious to me, might not be so clear cut to him.